elijahambrosegreen/IBCS_Java_II/README.md

-# Java 2 & IB CS Work
+# IB Computer Science and Java Programming II Work
 Here is my repository for the work I will be doing in IB Computer Science SL I and Java II.

 I will update this readme with the contents of this repository as I go.